|Triplet Arp 274 [Courtesy NASA]

-Given these developments, most observers, including the present author, believe that it is extremely unwise to base one's religious or philosophical creed on the presumed impossibility of scientific research eventually discovering a complete natural process that could satisfactorily explain the origin or early development of life on earth.
-That would be a premier example of a "God of the gaps" theological error.
-Along this line, it may well be the case that all traces of the first self-reproducing systems and the earliest unicellular life may have been destroyed in the chaotic chemistry of the early earth, so that we may never know for certain the precise path that actually was taken.
-But even if scientific research eventually demonstrates some plausible natural path, this would already defeat the claims of creationists and others that only a supreme Entity, acting outside the realm of natural forces and processes, could initiate life.
+Given these developments, most observers believe that it is extremely unwise to reject out of hand the possibility that research eventually will discover a complete natural process that could satisfactorily explain the origin or early development of life on Earth.
+Among other things, that would be a premier example of a "God of the gaps" theological error.
+Along this line, it may well be the case that all traces of the first self-reproducing systems and the earliest unicellular life may have been destroyed in the chaotic chemistry of the early Earth, so that we may never know for certain the precise path that actually was taken.
+But even if scientific research eventually demonstrates some plausible natural path, this would already defeat the claims of creationists and others that life could only have originated outside the realm of natural forces and processes.
 And, frankly, such a discovery could be announced at any time.